Apple silicon: T-series SoCs

-The T series performs various functions on Intel-based MacBook and iMac computers released from 2016 onwards.
+The T series "transition" chips perform various functions on Intel-based MacBook and iMac computers released from 2016 onwards.
 The chip processes and encrypts biometric information (Touch ID) and acts as a gatekeeper to the microphone and FaceTime HD camera, protecting them from hacking.
 The chip runs bridgeOS, a purported variant of watchOS.
 The functions of the T-series processor were built into the M-series CPUs, thus ending the need for the T series.

 Apple T1

 The Apple T1 chip is an ARMv7 SoC (derived from the processor in the Apple Watch's S2) that drives the System Management Controller (SMC) and Touch ID sensor of the 2016 and 2017 MacBook Pro with Touch Bar.

 Apple T2

 The Apple T2 security chip is a SoC first released in the iMac Pro.
-It includes a 64-bit ARMv8 processor (a variant of the processor in the A10 Fusion, or T8010) and a separate Security Enclave Processor.
-It provides a secure enclave for encrypted keys using the Security Enclave Processor, enables users to lock down the computer's boot process, handles system functions like the camera and audio control, and handles on-the-fly encryption and decryption for the solid-state drive.
+It includes a 64-bit ARMv8 processor (a variant of the processor in the A10 Fusion, or T8010) and a separate Secure Enclave Processor.
+It provides a secure enclave for encrypted keys using the Secure Enclave Processor, enables users to lock down the computer's boot process, handles system functions like the camera and audio control, and handles on-the-fly encryption and decryption for the solid-state drive.
 T2 also delivers "enhanced imaging processing" for the iMac Pro's FaceTime HD camera.